Fortune-Lab/Mtb-barcoding-amplicon/README.md

   - The tool versions can be manually installed in a unix like environment running bash or can be install using a Anaconda environments.
   - `conda env create -f barcoding.yml`
   - If installed with conda, in the script FindThreshold.plx change the path in `use lib '/my_path_to_environment/barcoding/lib/perl5/site_perl/';` to the path of your environment installation.
-  - On a system with a native perl modules, delete or comment out '/my_path_to_environment/barcoding/lib/perl5/site_perl/';
+  - On a system with a native perl module installation, delete or comment out '/my_path_to_environment/barcoding/lib/perl5/site_perl/' in the script FindThreshold.plx;

 ### Download the fastq files:
   - Copy download.sh && parallel.sh into your data analysis directory.